mccoyJosh/ClassInfo/SDEV120/M04/Day1/2_types_of_structures.md

 # Old days: go to's

+In modern programming languages, you really cannot break the rules of structure since they are baked into the syntax of the programs (it will not run if you write unstructured code).

-These allowed us to jump around to different parts of code immeditly.
+These allowed us to jump around to different parts of code immediately.
 For instance, you could 'go to' line 6 in a given program if you would like.

 This would allow us to break many of these structures, for you could just have a go to in the middle of a selection/loop and that would be breaking out code!